 Rick Van Schoik │Portfolio Director

 Rick Van Schoik is the Portfolio Director of the North American Research Partnership (NARP).
 His portfolios are transborder energy, sustainability, and security and their intersection.
 He was previously the Director of the North American Center for Transborder Studies (NACTS) at Arizona State University and of the Southwest Consortium for Environmental Research and Policy (SCERP).
 He graduated from the U.S. Naval Academy and was a SEAL until returning to graduate school at the California State University at San Diego.
 He has authored numerous reports, articles, and chapter on ecological integrity and environmental quality, clean energy and climate security, and implementation of technology to improve security and processing of flows at ports of entry.
 He is based in San Diego.

 Ruth Soberanes │Research Analyst and Communications Manager

 Ruth Soberanes joined the North American Research Partnership in December 2013 as a research analyst & communications manager.
 She holds a Master’s in Diplomacy and International Relations from the Diplomatic School in Madrid and a bachelor’s degree in International Relations and Spanish from the University of San Diego.
 As an undergraduate student, she worked at USD’s Trans-border Institute as a student assistant and participated in multiple educational exchange programs, including IES European Union Semester Program in Freiburg, Germany and the ITESO Summer program in Guadalajara, Mexico.
 Upon graduation, she ventured to China to work at the Shanghai World Expo Mexico Pavilion.
 Her interests include U.S. foreign policy, international education, & economic development issues.
-She is an active member of the Phoenix Torero Club and Arizona Council for International Visitors.
+She is an active member of the Phoenix Torero Club and Arizona Global Ties.